swiftlang/swift-evolution/proposals/0147-move-unsafe-initialize-from.md

 ## Introduction

 The version of `UnsafeMutablePointer.initialize(from:)` that takes a `Collection` should be deprecated in favor of a new method on `UnsafeMutableBufferPointer` that takes a `Sequence`, with a goal of improving memory safety and enabling faster initialization of memory from sequences.
-Similarly, `UnsafeMutableRawPointer.initializeMemory(as:from:)` should be deprecated in favour of a new `UnsafeMutableRawBufferPointer.initialize(as:from:)`.
+Similarly, `UnsafeMutableRawPointer.initializeMemory(as:from:)` should be deprecated in favor of a new `UnsafeMutableRawBufferPointer.initialize(as:from:)`.

 ## Motivation